I love film photography and all things crafty that help me create decorative items with my unique touch.

 One of the most important things when choosing a film it is the ISO number.
 And what exactly is the ISO number?

 The ISO number is an indication of the film speed.
 But what it really tells you is the sensitivity of the film to light.
 The lower the number, the less sensitive it is to light.
-If you are shooting outside on a sunny day, a low ISO number like 100 is normally enough for good exposures.
+If you are shooting outside on a sunny day, a low ISO number like 100 is normally enough for good exposure.

 However, when shooting with a Diana camera I recommend using an ISO of at least 200, even on sunny days.
-This is because the camera is prone for underexposed pictures.
+This is because the camera is prone to underexposed pictures.
 For low light conditions or for shooting at night I would recommend ISO 400.
-I would not go above those two numbers because higher ISO's, such as an ISO 800 will increase the grain of your photographs.
+I would not go above those two numbers because higher ISOs, such as an ISO 800 will increase the grain of your photographs.

-Setting the Focus
+How to Set the Focus

 The focus setting depends on the distance your camera is to the subject of your photograph.